Most of the content covered here will be specific to the Bay Area. Landscape differences due to geographical location are mentioned briefly below.

 Computer Science is rapidly gaining popularity and engineering is a highly-regarded professional career.
 Unlike the creative industry, you do not have to be the top 1% of the industry to lead a comfortable life.
 An engineer fresh out of college working at a Silicon Valley company (both large companies and startups) can expect to receive a starting salary of more than USD 100,000 and it just gets better from there.

 Technology industry is an extremely fast-moving one.
 Many technologies used today didn't even exist/were popular a decade ago; in 2009, mobile app development and blockchain were pretty much unheard of.
-Engineers constantly need to upgrade their skills to stay relevant to the demands of the job market.
+Engineers need to constantly upgrade their skills to stay relevant to the demands of the job market.
 Engineering is a great career for passionate individuals who like to learn.